GeauxWeisbeck4/andrews-logseq-graph/pages/3 Variables and Statements.md

 					  ```
 					- Pre the value of the variable is done before the expression is evaluated, then it is evaluated
-					- The value of expression is done with the value as is, then the value is done after the expression determined - you can embed
+					- The value of expression is done with the value as is, then the value is done after the expression determined - you can embed them in expressions
+						- ```c
+						  ```